Symmetric Bloch oscillations of matter waves: Theory

 Diffraction phases are fundamental to any asymmetric Bragg diffraction beamsplitter \cite{Diffraction phase, Brian diffraction phase}, and must be accounted for in precision measurements \cite{alpha}.
 For symmetric Bloch oscillations, if the center of the initial atomic velocity distribution is non-zero, the initial state has some projection onto the odd-parity eigenstates which leads to asymmmetry and diffraction phases.
 The symmetry of the Bloch beamsplitter (see Fig.~\ref{fig:fig1}) ensures that there is no diffraction phase that is fundamental to the technique.
 An initial velocity of the atoms, however, breaks the symmetry and creates a diffraction phase between interferometer arms.
 The numerical study discussed in Appendix \ref{sec:diffraction phase} shows that there are ``magic" lattice depths where the diffraction phase vanishes.
 For realistic experimental control over the stability of the lattice depth, the diffraction phase can be limited to $\pm 10\, \text{mRad}$, independent of the momentum splitting.
 Increasing the momentum splitting will therefore fractionally suppress the diffraction phase, and diffraction phases can also be measured directly by varying the time between pulses in an interferometer.
 Note also that an ensemble of atoms with different center velocities will result in phase spreading in an interferometer.

 The analytic results derived for Landau--Zener tunneling and the rotating wave approximation only apply to slow ramp rates that satisfy the condition in Eq.~(\ref{reduced RWA condition}).
 Experimentally, we use larger ramp rates of up to $r = \,10\omega_r^2$ and lattice depths around $8E_r$ in order to maximize interferometer contrast, which is a region of parameter space that breaks the assumptions used to derive this inequality.
 Although the analytical efficiency predictions break down in this regime, we still observe reasonably efficient dynamics both numerically and experimentally.
 In fact, the velocity bandwidth of the beamsplitter is larger at faster ramp rates which results in higher contrast interferometers.
-Some numerical efficiency curves for a Bloch beamsplitter of a zero-temperature atom are illustrated in Fig.~\ref{fig:fig2}.
-Losses at low lattice depths on these curves are from Landau--Zener tunneling from level crossings.
-Losses at high lattice depths are from higher-order transitions coupling amplitude into higher bands, and if the lattice depth is further increased, additional higher-order transitions can couple amplitude back into the ground band resulting in oscillations in the efficiency curves as seen in the $r\, =\, 2\omega_r^2$ curve in Fig.~\ref{fig:fig2}.
+See Fig. \ref{efficiency map} for an illustration of a beamsplitter for different values of lattice depth and ramp rate.
+Notably, even in regions of parameter space outside where the RWA is valid, one can still achieve relatively low loss beampslitters.